Boundary-value problems of functional differential equations with state-dependent delays: Main results

 For polynomial collocation the unknown function is a $1$-periodic continuous piecewise polynomial $y^L$ on a mesh given as $0=t_0<\ldots<t_L=1$.
 More precisely, $y^L$ is a polynomial of degree $m$ on $[t_{i-1},t_i]$ for all $i=1,\ldots,L$ in each of its $n_y$ components, $y^L$ is continuous, and $y(t)=y(t+1)$ for all $t$.
 Additional unknowns are the parameters $(T^L,p^L)$, resulting in $n_y mL+n_p+1$ unknowns overall.
 The system of algebraic equations,

 for $1\leq i\leq L$, $1\leq j\leq m$, evaluates the FDE at the collocation points $t_{i,j}=t_{i-1}+(t_i-t_{i-1})t_{\mathrm{c},j}$, where the points $t_{\mathrm{c},j}$ are the $m$ collocation points for degree $m-1$ on the interval $[0,1]$ for a sequence of orthogonal polynomials (e.g. of Gauss-Legendre or Chebyshev type).
-The strategy for adjusting approximation quality is a finite-element approach \citep{andoSIAM2020,andophd2020}, keeping the degree $m$ bounded, and considering the limit $L\to\infty$, refining the mesh such that

-for a bounded $C_\mathrm{msh}$ independent of $L$.
+The strategy for adjusting approximation quality is a finite-element approach \citep{andophd2020,andoSIAM2020}, keeping the degree $m$ bounded, and considering the limit $L\to\infty$, refining the mesh such that $\max\{t_i-t_{i-1}\}\leq C_\mathrm{msh}/L$ for a bounded $C_\mathrm{msh}$ independent of $L$.
 In contrast, the strategy of keeping $L$ bounded and letting $m$ go to infinity is called the \emph{spectral} element method in \citep{breda2005pseudospectral,T96}.
 Spectral methods promise exponential convergence, but require bounds on all derivatives of $y^*$.
 In the proofs of Lemmas~\ref{thm:DPhi:consistency:alt} and \ref{lemma:nonlin} we rely on the boundedness of the degree $m$, but both Lemmas only require $G$ to be mildly differentiable once.